rook/rook/Documentation/object-store-crd.md

 ### Pools

 The pools allow all of the settings defined in the Pool CRD spec.
 For more details, see the [Pool CRD](pool-crd.md) settings.
-In the example above, there must be at least three hosts (size 3) and at least eight devices (6 data + 2 coding chunks) in the cluster.
+In the example above, there must be at least three hosts (size 3) and at least three devices (2 data + 1 coding chunks) in the cluster.

 - `metadataPool`: The settings used to create all of the object store metadata pools.
 Must use replication.
 - `dataPool`: The settings to create the object store data pool.
 Can use replication or erasure coding.